dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 An example of the details you might get for a test:

 - Status bar (below the page title) &mdash; Information on the last time the test ran, whether the test passed, test name, test target, and column name.
 - **General** &mdash; The test’s lineage graph that you can interact with.
-The graph includes one parent level and one child level from the test resource.
+The graph includes one parent node and one child node from the test resource.
 - **Code** &mdash; The source code and compiled code for the test.
 - **Description** &mdash; A description of the test.
 - **Recent** &mdash; Information on the last time the test ran, how long it ran for, whether the test passed, the job ID, and the run ID.